Anonymoustank/cybershuttle-project/README.md

 Submit your job by "sbatch job_script.sh" then you should be seeing something like Submitted batch job 2539899

-Run "squeue -u zyan319" to check your job(replace it with your GTID) -->
+Run "squeue -u gburdell3" to check your job (replace it with your GT username) -->

-For Part 2:

-make sure you change username to your GTID in local2remote.ipynb username = "zyan319" remote_host = "login-ice.pace.gatech.edu"
-remote_path = "/home/hice1/zyan319/cybershuttle_project"

-Using this to use the local to remote pipline:

-SSH key setup by running "ssh-keygen -t rsa" to generate SSH key this avoid needing a password to login in ICE then run "ssh-copy-id zyan319@login-ice.pace.gatech.edu"

-after you have done, this simply run local2remote.ipynb